Generic Name: Fluoxetine hydrochloride

 Subgroup analyses on the CDRS-R total score did not suggest any differential responsiveness on the basis of age or gender.

 Obsessive Compulsive Disorder

-Adult — The effectiveness of Fluoxetine for the treatment of OCD was demonstrated in two 13 week, multicenter, parallel group studies (Studies 1 and 2) of adult outpatients who received fixed Fluoxetine doses of 20, 40, or 60 mg/day (on a once-a-day schedule, in the morning) or placebo.
+Adult-The effectiveness of Fluoxetine for the treatment of OCD was demonstrated in two 13-week, multicenter, parallel-group studies (Studies 1 and 2) of adult outpatients who received fixed Fluoxetine doses of 20 mg/day, 40 mg/day, or 60 mg/day (on a once-a-day schedule, in the morning) or placebo.
 Patients in both studies had moderate to severe OCD (DSM-III-R), with mean baseline ratings on the Yale-Brown Obsessive Compulsive Scale (YBOCS, total score) ranging from 22 to 26.
-In Study 1, patients receiving Fluoxetine experienced mean reductions of approximately 4 to 6 units on the YBOCS total score, compared with a 1 unit reduction for placebo patients.
-In Study 2, patients receiving Fluoxetine experienced mean reductions of approximately 4 to 9 units on the YBOCS total score, compared with a 1 unit reduction for placebo patients.
-While there was no indication of a dose-response relationship for effectiveness in Study 1, a dose-response relationship was observed in Study 2, with numerically better responses in the 2 higher dose groups.
-Table 5 provides the outcome classification by treatment group on the Clinical Global Impression (CGI) improvement scale for Studies 1 and 2 combined:
+In study 1, patients receiving Fluoxetine experienced mean reductions of approximately 4 to 6 units on the YBOCS total score, compared with a 1-unit reduction for placebo patients.
+In study 2, patients receiving Fluoxetine experienced mean reductions of approximately 4 to 9 units on the YBOCS total score, compared with a 1-unit reduction for placebo patients.
+While there was no indication of a dose-response relationship for effectiveness in study 1, a dose-response relationship was observed in study 2, with numerically better responses in the 2 higher dose groups.
+Table 5 provides the outcome classification by treatment group on the Clinical Global Impression (CGI) improvement scale for studies 1 and 2 combined:

 |Outcome Classification||Placebo||20 mg||40 mg||60 mg|

 Exploratory analyses for age and gender effects on outcome did not suggest any differential responsiveness on the basis of age or sex.